 A student who, after their warning semester, does not meet MMC’s satisfactory academic progress standards will be ineligible to receive any federal financial aid.
 The student will receive a letter of denial from the SAP Appeal Committee which will describe the appeal process and provide an appeal form.
 All appeals will be reviewed by the Committee.

 In the appeal, the student must explain any special or unusual circumstances that caused the student to not make SAP such as:

 Documentation in support of the appeal reason must be attached to the appeal form for review.
 This documentation can be from a doctor, lawyer, and/or clergy member and must be on their letterhead.
-Other documents are death certificate, hospital records, and doctor’s note.
+Other documents are death certificates, hospital records, and doctor’s notes.

 The appeal must explain how the special or unusual circumstances have been resolved so that the student will now be able to complete the required number of credit hours or attain the required grade point average.